youtous/destr0yer-build/roles/docker-mailserver/README.md

 8. Run ansible playbook (in order) *database creation*, *traefik update* then *mailserver*.
 9. Test DKIM, SPF and other mailserver conf, then you can activate DMARC ; check it with https://en.internet.nl/
 10. _(rainloop enabled)_ see Rainloop section
+11. Wait a week for checking then set `DMARC` and `MTA-STS` policies to enforce

 // todo ipv6 policy